lachuujee/Lucidity/README.md

 - **Jinja2 Template:** Generates a consolidated CSV report with instance and volume utilization details.

-- **Architecture Diagram:** Visual representation of the solution components, IAM roles, and data flow.
+- **Architecture Diagram:** Included as a PowerPoint presentation in the TAD section, providing a detailed, well-labeled visual of the solution components, IAM roles, trust policies, and data flow.

 - **Documentation:** Explanation of the IAM roles, permissions, and step-by-step execution details.